apalbright/thelittledataset/content/post/2015-05-05_geography-of-humor-the-case-of-the-new-yorker-caption-contest.md

 Source: New Yorker Caption Contest Archive; Tool: ggplot2 package in R.
 The above is a scatterplot in which each point is a state (see the small state abbreviation labels) and the blue line is a linear regression line (the shaded area is the 95% confidence region) fit to the data.
 The conclusion is unmistakable; states that are more liberal tend to win more contests per million residents.
 Specifically, the equation for the linear regression line is `$winspermillion = -3.13 + 0.22(pctliberal)$`.

 This means that a 1 percentage point increase in the liberal percentage is associated with an increase of 0.22 captions per million.
-The `$R^2$`^[In this case, the `$R^2$` is the same as the basic correlation coefficient `$r^2$` between `$winspermillion$` and `$pctliberal$` since there is just one explanatory variable in the regression.] is 0.364, meaning that 36.4% of response variable variation is explained by this simple model.
+The `$R^2$`[^5] is 0.364, meaning that 36.4% of response variable variation is explained by this simple model.
 (The standard error on the coefficient attached to pct_liberal is only 0.04, meaning the coefficient is easily statistically significant at the 0.1% level).

 Also strong is the association between nonreligious percentages and wins per million, presented in the graph below: